LaunchCodeEducation/liftoff/src/modules/career/live-coding.rst

 solution, they can begin working on the logic of the problem.

-For the first chunk of their proposed solution, the interviewee wrote “Loop over input, remove vowels”.
+For the first chunk of their proposed solution, the interviewee wrote "Loop over input, remove vowels".

-For the second portion of their proposed solution, the interviewee wrote “Loop over vowel-less str, remove odd index chars”.
+For the second portion of their proposed solution, the interviewee wrote "Loop over vowel-less str, remove odd index chars".

 Psuedocoding the problem promotes communication around the proposed solution.
 It is a way to share thoughts with the interviewer without